aslancarlos/appengine-java-conjur/README.md

 Once the application is running, it will authenticate with Conjur using the provided GCP JWT and retrieve the configured secrets.

 ## Important Parameters to Update

 Make sure to update the following parameters before running the application:

+- Update the values of secrets in `ConjurController.java` to ensure the correct secret paths are used.
 - `conjur.auth.url`: The Conjur authentication URL, including the Authn-GCP endpoint.
 - `conjur.secrets.url`: The URL for accessing secrets in Conjur.
 - `gcp.project-id`: The Google Cloud project ID where the service account resides.